gearspoint/Laravel-Vue3-Router-Axios-Bootstrap/README.md

 It's a pre-configured project using Laravel 8, Vue 3, Vue-router@4,Axios and Bootstrap@5.0.0

-to get it up and run just clone it and enhoy coding :
+to get it up and run just clone it and enhoy coding sdsd:

      git clone https://github.com/gearspoint/Laravel-Vue3-Router-Axios-Bootstrap.git